Frequently Asked Questions

 However, we believe psychological healing is an important complement to the Life-Giving Wounds ministry, and we both encourage participants to consider attending professional therapy and provide, when possible, lists of local trained and trustworthy counselors and therapists.
 We also integrate sound psychological principles and advice into our programs.
 But our retreats and support groups do not include psychological counseling or therapy.

-• We encourage people to attend the retreat or support group only if they feel emotionally capable of processing difficult situations and experiences from the past, as that is a key part of the retreat.
+• We encourage people to attend the retreat or support group only if they feel emotionally capable of processing difficult situations and experiences from the past, as that is a key part of our programs.
 We don’t want to put anyone into a position they are not ready for.
 We must allow healing to happen in God’s time, not our time.
-Also, if someone is seeing a counselor, psychologist, or spiritual director, then we highly recommend that they run this retreat by them in order to see if he or she thinks it is wise for them to attend at this time in their life.
+Also, if someone is seeing a counselor, psychologist, or spiritual director, then we highly recommend that they run these programs by them in order to see if he or she thinks it is wise for them to attend at this time in their life.
+Finally, if you feel you are experiencing a mental health crisis or have an untreated addiction, then please seek out professional mental health resources linked to on this page here before joining our group at a later point when you are out of the crisis and/or in recovery.
 Remember, there will always be future opportunities.

 • We recognize that many people have already found significant healing after their parents’ divorce or separation, have been successful in their lives, established strong relationships, and feel close to God in their faith.
 Nonetheless, many participants tell us that this ministry opened their eyes to things they never thought of, which they found life-changing and important.
 (You can read some testimonies here.)
 Also, the reality is that often we can push things out of our mind that are still affecting us.